-Violations: During 2022 we monitored for Trihalomethanes and Haloacetic Acids on the wrong dates in the 1st and 4th Quarters.
-They were taken a day earlier than our monitoring calendar requires.
-Public Notification regarding these violations is enclosed at the end of this report.
+Violations: In July of 2023 and on September 31,2023 we monitored for Distribution Chlorine each week but failed to report the results to the PA Department of Environmental Protection (PA DEP) by the required due dates, resulting in monitoring/reporting violations.
+During 2023 we monitored for Trihalomethanes and Haloacetic Acids on the wrong dates in the 1st Quarter.
+They were taken 2 days earlier than our monitoring calendar requires.
+Public Notification regarding this violations is enclosed at the end of this report.